Swapping drug deals for odd jobs, Bonteheuwel youth have high hopes for future

 Since the inception of Oddjobbi, they've raised about R3,000 by cleaning bins, sweeping pavements, painting, washing cars and more.

-CAPE TOWN - A group of Bonteheuwel youths have turned their backs on peddling drugs and started a maintenance business with the aim of spreading hope and making a difference in the community.
+CAPE TOWN - A group of Bonteheuwel youths have gone from peddling narcotics in a community infamous for drugs and gang violence to literally sweeping the streets clean and spreading a message of hope.

-The seven friends - between the ages of 15 and 21 - have also set their sights on growing their business.
+The seven friends - between the ages of 15 and 21 - have also set their sights on growing their business called Oddjobbi.

+Oddjobbi, which was launched last month, entails the young men providing so-called odd jobs to community members such as washing cars, painting, cleaning bins, repair work and more.

 Donations and other opportunities have been pouring in since they launched Oddjobbi three weeks ago.